TermySequence/v8-linux/v8/gn/docs/reference.md

       Use the specified Windows 10 SDK version to generate project files.
       As an example, "10.0.15063.0" can be specified to use Creators Update SDK instead of the default one.

+  --ninja-extra-args=<string>
+      This string is passed without any quoting to the ninja invocation command-line.
+Can be used to configure ninja flags, like "-j".
 ```

 #### **Xcode Flags**